lancehilliard/ScenarioObjects/README.md

 # What is it?

 ScenarioObjects is a parent class for your [Machine.Specifications](https://github.com/machine/machine.specifications) scenario classes.
-It gives you a single place, above those classes, to define and assign the objects that all of those classes will share.
-Its use results in cleaner spec classes that you write in less time.
+With a single place to define the objects that all of your spec classes will share, you write **cleaner spec classes in less time**.

 # Getting Started with ScenarioObjects

-Once ScenarioObjects is installed, you'll find ScenarioObjects.cs in the root of your project.
+Adding ScenarioObjects to your project adds ScenarioObjects.cs to its root folder.
 It will contain four methods:

 <pre>
   AssignFakes();